deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 He tried to ignore it, studying the menu as they crawled toward the counter, but it was difficult to ignore that the people who joined the line behind him left arm's length at least, nor the snippet of conversation he could just hear from a middle-aged couple by the door.

-'*No, I don't think so…he doesn't have any tattoos…*'
+'*No, I don't think so...he doesn't have any tattoos...*'

-*That*…shocked him.
+*That*...shocked him.
 Upset and surprised him.
 He fumbled his way through a clumsy order for a simple Latte, left the change for a tip, and made himself scarce.

 His return walk to the hotel was a solemn and thoughtful one which he spent, rather than looking up at the buildings, looking down at his feet, lost in thought and trying to ignore the way people veered out of his path on the sidewalk.